Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 #### **Client Stories**
 "As a user of this site, I want to easily find relevant information on fast fashion & sustainable fashion"

-"As a user of this site, I want to learn more on fast/sustaianble fashion that is not preachy"
+"As a user of this site, I want information on fast/sustaianble fashion that is not preachy"

 "As a user of this site, I want inspiration and ideas on what I can do to make a difference"